Skip to main content

 go run main.go

-httpcloak picks it up at startup automatically.
+httpcloak picks it up at startup with no further configuration.

 Step 2: Verify the keylog file